MMw-Unibo/INSANE/README.md

 where `eno1` and `enp0s5` can actually be the same interface, if no dedicated network is available.

+#### Limitations

-**Currently, INSANE only runs on two physical machines.** We are working on a new version that will support multiple machines.
+* **Currently, INSANE only runs on two physical machines.** We are working on a new version that will support multiple machines.
+* We tested the code only with **Mellanox NICs**.
+NICs from other vendors might work, but it is possible that small code changes are required.

+We are working on removing these limitations in the next release.

 ### Environment setup

+Step 1.
 Please prepare the enviroment for DPDK by enabling the hugepages:
 ```bash
 echo 2048 | sudo tee /sys/devices/system/node/node*/hugepages/hugepages-2048kB/nr_hugepages
 ```

+Step 2.
+This step is not necessary if a Mellanox NIC is used, as we reccommend.
+Otherwise, the NIC to be used with DPDK must be bound to the ```vfio-pci``` driver.
+Please follow the instruction from the [DPDK documentation](https://doc.dpdk.org/guides/tools/devbind.html).

 ### Building the project